aiondemand/aiod-mdc-sync/README.md

 ## Overview

-This proof of concept validates an architecture where two MySQL databases run on different virtual machines that share the same network.
-Debezium captures changes from the primary database and streams them through Kafka so that the secondary database keeps a synchronized copy.
+This proof of concept demonstrates how Debezium and Kafka can replicate MySQL changes from a primary virtual machine to a secondary virtual machine that is connected over the public internet.
+Version 2 hardens the stack with TLS on the Kafka listener and introduces an automated end-to-end check so you can measure eventual consistency across the WAN link.

-- **Primary VM** – Hosts MySQL, Kafka, Kafka Connect (Debezium source) and the FastAPI app that writes into MySQL.
+- **Primary VM** – Hosts MySQL, Kafka, Kafka Connect (Debezium source) and the FastAPI application that inserts data into MySQL.
-- **Secondary VM** – Hosts MySQL, a Kafka Connect JDBC sink, and a FastAPI app that reads from the synchronized database.
+- **Secondary VM** – Hosts MySQL, a Kafka Connect JDBC sink, and the FastAPI application that reads the replicated data.

 ## Prerequisites

-Prepare **two Linux VMs** (or physical servers) that can reach each other over the network.
+Prepare **two Linux VMs** (or physical servers) that can reach each other over the internet.
+Both machines need:

-Install on both machines:

 - Docker Engine
 - Docker Compose plugin (the `docker compose` subcommand)
 - Git

-> 💡 Use local/private IP addresses (for example `192.168.x.x`) when testing inside the same network.
-The primary VM's IP must be reachable from the secondary VM on ports `9093`, `8083`, and `3306`.
+- OpenSSL (required for TLS assets)
+- An outbound path on TCP/9093 from the secondary to the primary

+> 🔐 Only expose TCP/9093 (Kafka over TLS) from the primary VM to the secondary
+> VM's public IP.
+Kafka Connect (port 8083) and MySQL (3306) remain private to each
+> host.

 ## 1. Clone the repository